 Stress and the Body

 What is Stress? and how it influences our body functions and develops long term illness?
-The biology of potential illnesses rise early in life.
-Our brain is programmed to respond to experiences, be both positive and traumatic, unconscious memories developed in early infancy guides us trough those attitudes and behaviors towards ourselves and the outer world.
+The biology of potential illnesses rises early in life.
+Our brain is programmed to respond to experiences, be both positive and traumatic, unconscious memories developed in early infancy guides us through those attitudes and behaviors towards ourselves and the outer world.

 SE27 London | Counselling for Anxiety, Depression, Trauma, Narcissistic Abuse,

 Bereavement and more

 Mob: 07506 790316 | firstname.lastname@example.org www.monikabassanicounselling.com